MicroContent/MicroContent.github.io/index.md

     * `sendXapiStatement`
     * `getXapiStatments`

+_Note:_ We would recommend that you add `body {padding-bottom: 3em}` when designing your viewer to avoid cut off issues

 ### setContent (important)
 The getData function returns a data object as stored with the editor.
 The data object essentially defines an instance of the MicroContent type.
 E.g. a multiple choice card might have a title (string), a question (string) and an answer array.
 You should handle the processing of the `setContent` message before/when you initialize your view.